jacksonargo/jacksonargo.com/resume.md

 ##### Slack
 ##### June 2020 - Present | New York, New York

 Build spark and hive etl pipelines to provide Slack customers with access to their own usage metrics.
 Meet with customers to help understand their metrics needs.
-Connect Slack's data warehouse with secure data serving solutions such as Solr and homegrown key-value services.
+Connect Slack’s data warehouse with secure data serving solutions such as Solr and homegrown key-value services.
+Collaborate between Slack's data teams and product teams to produce the best results we can!

 ---